skillrepos/copilot-hands-on/labs.md

 We would love to hear your thoughts on GitHub Copilot and this workshop.
 - Please take a moment to answer the poll questions in the [**Workshop Survey**](https://github.com/DaveOps30/copilot-hands-on/discussions/categories/workshop-survey).
   - For each of the two questions, simply select your response and click the "Vote" button.
   - Please feel free to leave a comment to let us know what you really liked and/or what we could do differently to make this workshop more valuable in the future.
-Feel
 - If you have any feedback or suggestions for improvement, please let us know in the [`Workshop Feedback & Suggestions` discussion category](https://github.com/DaveOps30/copilot-hands-on/discussions/categories/workshop-feedback-suggestions).

 <p align="center">